There are a lot of interesting habits people consider for losing weight. Find out whether lemon water actually helps with weight loss or not.

 You can drink the lemon water pretty much any time you want.

-The only exceptions are before brushing your teeth and when you want to give your digestion some rest.
+The only exceptions are before brushing your teeth and right before bed when you want to give your digestion some rest.

-Due to the low calorie contents lemon water normally shouldn’t break your fast or mess with hormones like insulin.
+Due to the low calorie contents lemon water normally shouldn’t break your fast or mess with any hormone levels.

 How much lemon water should you drink a day?

-Since lemon water is about the same as regular water the same recommendations most likely apply.
+Since lemon water is about the same as regular water the same recommendations should apply.

 The National Academies of Sciences, Engineering, and Medicine recommend: